UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/Oral-History:Jean_Bacon.md

 off.
 They’d gotten the Cambridge Distributed System here, which was very early.
 So we had the Cambridge Ring—we got linked Cambridge Rings—and for all through the ‘80s it was used as the main research environment here.
-Gradually, things like [UNIX](/UNIX "UNIX") and Ethernet came in, but when I first came, we were at the end of the Cambridge Ring–based systems.
+Gradually, things like UNIX(UNIX "UNIX") and Ethernet came in, but when I first came, we were at the end of the Cambridge Ring–based systems.